“How can I delete a video if someone else uploaded it to YouTube?”

 If someone else uploaded a video to YouTube, there is no way you can directly delete it.
 Only someone with access to the username and password for the YouTube account that uploaded the video can delete the video.
 If the video infringes on your copyright, if someone included you in their video without your permission, or if the video you want deleted violates the YouTube terms of service in some way, there are a few other actions you may be able to take.

-One way to influence YouTube to remove a video is to point out violations of the YouTube Community Guidelines by flagging a video.
-The option to Flag a video is under every video on YouTube.
-You simply click the Flag icon and choose the reason for flagging the video.
-You do need to be signed in with your YouTube account to Flag a video and your reason for flagging the video needs to be valid or you run the risk of getting your account banned from YouTube, instead of having YouTube remove the video.
-If you have a legitimate complaint about the video that may also be shared by others you know, you can certainly let your friends and coworkers know about the situation so they can flag the video too.
+One way to influence YouTube to remove a video is to point out violations of the YouTube Community Guidelines by reporting a video.
+The option to Report a video is under every video on YouTube.
+You simply click the Flag icon located in the more options menu and choose the reason for reporting the video.
+You do need to be signed in with your YouTube account to Report a video and your reason for reporting the video needs to be valid or you run the risk of getting your account banned from YouTube, instead of having YouTube remove the video.
+If you have a legitimate complaint about the video that may also be shared by others you know, you can certainly let your friends and coworkers know about the situation so they can report the video too.

 Reporting Copyright Infringement